Command Q&A: Connecting With the Community

 Oct.
 15, 2024

-OFFICER Magazine spoke with Cheshire County Sheriff Eli Rivera about community-oriented policing strategies and how agencies can better engage with their residents.
+OFFICER Magazine spoke with Cheshire County, New Hampshire, Sheriff Eli Rivera about community-oriented policing strategies and how agencies can better engage with their residents.

 For law enforcement agencies across the country, staffing and funding are challenges that have caused community-oriented policing to take a back seat; but many departments are finding new and innovative ways to connect despite these struggles.
 Cheshire County, New Hampshire, Sheriff Eli Rivera has led his department since 2013 and served with the neighboring Keene Police Department before that for 22 years.
 OFFICER Magazine spoke with Rivera about community-oriented policing strategies and how agencies can better engage with their residents.